Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Discussion

-While robustness is achieved through centering in $\Tilde{L}$, doing so has a cost in efficiency.
-When certain elements of the centered term $\Tilde{L}_i$ is zero, the corresponding outcome do not contribute to the estimation of $\delta$ because their contribution to the estimating equation (\ref{ee}) is zero regardless of the value of $\delta$.
-For conventional SWDs where the number of sequences is $T-1$ and when $W$ is not treatment dependent, $\Tilde{L}_i=0$ occurs in the instantaneous treatment effect model whenever all clusters are simultaneously untreated $(j=1)$ ortreated $(j=T)$.
-Data from those periods cannot inform estimation of $\delta$.
-In comparison, nonparametric estimators based solely on within-period comparisons also exclude such periods.
+While robustness is achieved through centering in $\tilde{L}$, doing so may lead to a cost in efficiency.
+When certain elements of the centered term $\tilde{L}_i$ are zero, the corresponding outcomes do not contribute to the estimation of $\delta$ because their contribution to the estimating equation (\ref{ee}) is zero regardless of the value of $\delta$.
+When the number of sequences is $T-1$, $W$ is not treatment dependent and under the IT model, the centering terms are zero whenever all clusters are simultaneously untreated $(j=1)$ or treated $(j=T)$, and data from those periods cannot inform estimation of $\delta$.
+Nonparametric estimators based solely on within-period comparisons also exclude such periods.
 However, unlike our estimator, they do not leverage within-cluster comparisons and are therefore less efficient.
-On the other hand, generalized estimating equations and linear mixed models incorporate information from these periods but their validation rely on correct specification of the control time trend.
-Interestingly, under the exposure time indicator treatment effect model, all periods contribute information except the first, where all clusters are untreated (details of identifiablity in Section 7 of the Supplementary Materials).
+On the other hand, generalized estimating equations and linear mixed models incorporate information from these periods but their validity relies on correct specification of the control time trend.
+In our simulation study with $5$ time points, the loss in efficiency comparing the semiparametric estimator and the parametric estimator is negligible when nuisance functions are correctly specified.
+This is likely due to the fact that additional time-specific parameters are estimated in the parametric LMMs.

 A key feature of our method is the separation of treatment assignment modeling from outcome modeling.
 This decoupling allows us to adjust for potential imbalances present in the data by centering the treatment assignment using its estimated conditional expectation given baseline variables.
 In particular, by accounting for imbalanced precision variables, the standard error of the estimator can be reduced.
-For discrete cluster-level covariates, we show that this adjustment is closely-related to post-stratification weighting.
-Moreover, our method can then allow both design-based and outcome-based adjustments, offering opportunities for ``double adjustment''.
+For discrete cluster-level covariates, we show that this adjustment is closely related to post-stratification weighting.
+Moreover, our method allows both design-based and outcome-based adjustments, offering opportunities for ``double adjustment''.